Culture of Birmingham: Media

 Birmingham has several major local newspapers – the daily Birmingham Mail and the weekly Birmingham Post and Sunday Mercury, all owned by the Trinity Mirror.
 Forward (formerly Birmingham Voice) is a freesheet produced by Birmingham City Council, which is distributed to homes in the city.
 Birmingham is also the hub for various national ethnic media, and the base for two regional Metro editions (East and West Midlands).

 The BBC has two facilities in the city.
 The Mailbox, in the city centre, is the national headquarters of BBC English Regions and the headquarters of BBC West Midlands and the BBC Birmingham network production centre.
 These were previously located at the Pebble Mill Studios in Edgbaston.
 The BBC Drama Village, based in Selly Oak, is a production facility specialising in television drama.

 Central/ATV studios in Birmingham were the location for the recording of many programmes for ITV including Tiswas and Crossroads, until the complex was closed in 1997, and Central moved to its current Gas Street studios.
 These were also the main hub for CITV, until that was moved to Manchester in 2004.
 Central's output from Birmingham now consists of only the West and East editions of the regional news programme Central Tonight.

 The city is served by numerous national and regional radio stations, as well as local radio stations.
-These include Free Radio, 102.2 Capital FM Birmingham, Heart West Midlands, Greatest Hits West Midlands, BBC WM, New Style Radio 98.7FM and Smooth Radio's West Midlands News & Admin Team.
+These include Hits Radio Birmingham, Capital Midlands, Heart West Midlands, Greatest Hits West Midlands, BBC Radio WM, New Style Radio 98.7FM and Smooth Radio's West Midlands News & Admin Team.
 The Archers, the world's longest running radio soap, is recorded in Birmingham for BBC Radio 4.